Autocomplete Search for SwiftUI¶

 - Localized - Place names are translated automatically based on the device locale (where available).

-- Customizable - Provide any SwiftUI view for complete control over the look and feel.
+- Customizable - Provide any SwiftUI view for complete control over the look and feel of the results.

 Quickstart¶